 - Pupae Stage: In the pupae stage the fly looks like a dark brown cocoon and it will develop in this stage for 4-6 days.

 - Adult Stage: After the pupae stage the adult fly emerges and can expect to live up to 28-30 days.
 The females are ready to lay eggs of their own an average of 12 days after reaching maturity.

 The life cycle of the fly is repeated generation after generation with a female fly laying 5-6 batches of eggs in her lifetime.

 Horse fly: Lifespan 30-60 days

 Horse flies are similar to house flies in that they have a similar lifespan.
 They are larger than houseflies and can grow to be the size of a bumblebee.
 They get their name from being common around stables and bothering horses in the fields and they don’t just bother them, they bite them.
-Horse flies are bloodsuckers and use the protein from blood for their fertilized eggs.
+Horse flies are bloodsuckers and use the protein from the blood for their fertilized eggs.
 They will bite humans as well.
-Although the bites are not harmful, they do hurt and can cause itchiness afterwards.
+Although the bites are not harmful, they do hurt and can cause itchiness afterward.
 The bite of the horse fly can be dangerous to horses because they carry “equine infectious anemia” which can cause fever and illness in horses.
 Farmers and ranchers often cover their horses with a heavy blanket to help deter horse flies from biting.

 Fruit fly: Lifespan 40-50 days

 Fruit flies are the tiny flies you may see around the fruit bowl on your counter, especially if you have ripe bananas.
 These little flies can reproduce quickly!
-Their lifespan includes the egg, larvae, pupae and adult stage as well but each stage is only a few days long and they can go from an egg to an adult in as little as a week.
+Their lifespan includes the egg, larvae, pupae, and adult stages as well but each stage is only a few days long and they can go from an egg to an adult in as little as a week.
 Once they are adults they can live for 40-50 days

 Tsetse fly: Lifespan 14-21 days (males); 1-4 months (females)